Picture this: You’re walking through a city carrying a camera ready to capture everyday moments.

 Classic wide-angle field of view

-The Lens’s 24mm focal length (38mm in 35mm format) with my APS-C Canon DSLR produced a typical wide-angle view.
+The Lens’s 24mm focal length (38mm in 35mm format) and my APS-C Canon DSLR produced a typical wide-angle view.

-This let me depict Lisbon’s architecture and culture realistically.
+This allowed me to depict Lisbon’s architecture and culture realistically.

 As Rua Augusta’s lively vibe combines harmoniously with its ancient architecture, the Lens gave me a field of view that included the buildings’ grandeur and the street scenes’ energy.